Looking for Factory Radio Improvement?Start shopping

 What are your choices if you've purchased a vehicle like this?
 Are you stuck with the limitations of the factory sound system?
 Is the local dealership your only option for adding to your system?
 Will you have to suffer with second-rate sound quality and limited entertainment choices for the next 100,000 miles?
 Cheer up.
 There's more and more good news headed your way.

 Car stereo manufacturers have begun to adjust, moving away from the traditional stereo and speaker offerings toward developing products that enhance factory systems.
-Solutions range from adding a simple powered subwoofer, to using a sophisticated sound processor to expand your system, and from adapters that connect an iPod® to your factory stereo, to kits that integrate your cell phone into your factory system.
+Solutions range from adding a simple powered subwoofer, to using a sophisticated sound processor to expand your system, and from adapters that connect your iPhone® or iPod® to your factory stereo, to kits that integrate your smartphone into your factory system.
 Let's talk about some of your options.

 Dysfunctional dashboards and other problems